ghildiyal-ashutosh/CS6200---Information-Retrieval---Final-Project/report.md

 We use the five queries files above as following: In task 1, we use 1; In task 2, we combine 1 with 2 and 3, respectively; In task 3A, we use 4; In Phase 2 (7th run), we use the combination of 4 and 5.

 ### Retrieval Models
+1. Lucene: the default setting is used.
+One problem is for query 37, there is two consecutive dashs, which makes the default parser of Lucene report an error.
+After removing this manually, it works well.
-TODO
+2. Tf-Idf: TODO
+3. BM25: Relevance information is included in this project.
+All other parameters are the same as in our previous assignment.

 ### Query-By-Query Analysis for Stemming

 ### Evaluation
-All evaluation values are obtained through [evaluation.py](/python/evaluation.py).
+All evaluation values are obtained through running [evaluation.py](/python/evaluation.py).

 There are 12 documents that missing relevance information (34, 35, 41, 46, 47, 50, 51, 52, 53, 54, 55, 56).
-Thus search engines can never find any relevant documents of these queries, so we exclude them in evaluation.
+Thus any search engine can never find any relevant documents of these queries, so we exclude them in evaluations.
 It means all the averaged results are base on the remaining 52 valid queries.

 ## Results
 |   | Mean Average Precision    | Mean Reciprocal Rank  |